JackPikatea/pikatea-documentation/docs/DownloadsAndFiles/firmware-download-and-update-guide.md

 - [Vial (beta 0.4) Compatible Firmware](https://www.mediafire.com/file/gtfzovxh4sm5yal/pikatea_pikatea_macropad_gb1_via%25280.4%2529.hex/file)

 ## Download QMK_Toolbox
 Download the program QMK_toolbox which is used to flash the firmware file on the device.
-Go to the [download page](https://github.com/qmk/qmk_toolbox/releases) and get version 0.0.21 located under "Assets" (not the beta or 0.1.0 which seems to have hickups at the moment).
+Go to the [download page](https://github.com/qmk/qmk_toolbox/releases) and get latest version located under "Assets".

+If you are having issues with the latest version try version 0.0.21

+QMK_toolbox will help install the drivers automatically.
+Restart your computer after the drivers have been installed.

 ## Configure QMK_Toolbox
 After downloading QMK_Toolbox, open it and make sure the following settings are set.